Stocks end a wobbly week lower, breaking 3-week win streak

+Wall Street ended a milestone-setting week on a down note Friday, as stocks closed lower and the S&P 500 index posted its first weekly loss in four weeks.

+The benchmark index fell 0.8%, with a good part of its pullback attributable to declines in big technology stocks, banks and companies that rely on consumer spending.
+Energy and industrial stocks also helped drag the market down, outweighing gains in health care and utilities companies.

-Stocks ended a wobbly week broadly lower, with much of Friday’s loss attributable to weakness in big technology companies like Apple and Amazon.
-The S&P 500 index fell 0.8% and marked its first weekly loss after three weeks of gains.
-Small-company stocks continued to badly lag the rest of the market, a signal that investors could be becoming more concerned about how strongly the economy will keep growing in coming months.
-Treasury yields remained relatively low, another sign of caution among investors.
+Small-company stocks continued to badly lag the rest of the market.
+Treasury yields remained relatively low, a sign of caution among investors.
 The yield on the 10-year Treasury note held steady at 1.29%, well below the 1.75% it fetched in late March.

+“Some of what’s been reflected in the bond market is starting to filter into the (stock) market just a little bit,” said Stephanie Roth, senior markets economist at J.P.
+Morgan Private Bank.

 On Thursday, Federal Reserve Chair Jerome Powell delivered his second day of testimony before Congress.
 Powell reiterated that signs of inflation should ease or reverse over time, while acknowledging that the U.S. is in the midst of an unparalleled economic reopening on the heels of a pandemic-induced recession.